AbsaOSS/living-doc-collector-gh/README.md

 ### Prerequisites

-Before we begin, ensure you have a following prerequisites:
+Before we begin, ensure you have fulfilled the following prerequisites:
-- GitHub Token with permission to fetch repository data such as Issues and Pull Requests,
+- GitHub Token with permission to fetch repository data such as Issues and Pull Requests.
 - Python version 3.12 or higher.

 ### Adding the Action to Your Workflow